 A limited liability company combines the flexibility and ease of a sole proprietorship or partnership structure with the greater risk protection offered by a corporate structure.
 LLC owners, also known as “members”, have limited liability.
 This means that their personal liability to the company is limited to what they have invested.
 It does not cover losses or debts beyond that amount.

 Members of an LLC are subject to taxes by default.
 This is the same as for owners of a general partnership or sole proprietorship.
-This structure is commonly referred as a “pass through” tax structure.
+This structure is commonly referred to as a “pass-through” tax structure.
 If the LLC meets certain criteria, it can choose to be taxed either as a C corporation Corp (S-corp), or S corporation (S-corp).
 Small business owners prefer LLCs because of their simplicity and flexibility.

 What is the cost of a Montana LLC?

 A $70 fee must be paid by domestic and international entities wishing to establish a Montana LLC.